Culture of Asia: West Asia

 West Asia must be distinguished from the Middle East, a more recent Eurocentric term, that also includes parts of Northern Africa.
 West Asia consists of Turkey, Syria, Georgia, Armenia, Azerbaijan, Iraq, Iran, Lebanon, Jordan, Israel, Palestine, Saudi Arabia, Kuwait, Bahrain, Qatar, United Arab Emirates, Oman and Yemen.
 Cyprus is frequently considered to be part of the region but it has ethnic and cultural ties to Europe as well.
-The Israelite/Jewish civilization of the Fertile Crescent would have a profound impact on the rest of West Asia, giving birth to the 3 Abrahamic faiths.
+The Israelite/Jewish civilization of the Fertile Crescent would have a profound impact on the rest of West Asia, giving birth to the Abrahamic faiths.
 In addition, the Jewish origins of Christianity, along with the many cultural contributions from both Jews and Arabs in Europe, meant that West Asian culture had left a lasting impact on Western civilization as well.
 Other indigenous West Asian religions include Zoroastrianism, Yazidism, Alevism, Druze and the Baháʼí Faith.

 Today, almost 93% of West Asia's inhabitants are Muslim and is characterized by political Islamic, with the exception of Israel, a Jewish state.
 At its north-western end, Armenia and Georgia have an unmistakable Christian tradition, while Lebanon shares a large Christian and a large Muslim community.
 Ethnically, the region is dominated by Arab, Persian, Kurdish, Azerbaijani, and Turkish people.
 Among them smaller indigenous groups are the Jews, Assyrians, Druze, Samaritans, Yazidis and Mandeans.
 Many Middle Eastern countries encompass huge deserts where nomadic people live to this day.
 In great contrast, modern cities like Abu Dhabi, Dubai, Amman, Riyadh, Tel Aviv, Doha and Muscat have developed on the coastal lands of the Mediterranean Sea, the Persian Gulf and at the periphery of the Arabian Desert.

-West Asian cuisine is immensely rich and diverse.
+West Asian cuisine cuisine features a rich array of regional culinary traditions, shaped by diverse geographies, agricultural practices, and cultural exchanges.
 The literature is also immensely rich with Arabic, Jewish, Persian, and Turkish dominating.